rixo/sapper-template-hot/README.md

 # sapper-template-hot

 A clone of the default [Sapper](https://github.com/sveltejs/sapper) template, with added support for HMR.
-Available for Rollup and webpack.
+Only available for Webpack currently.
+(Rollup support for Sapper is pretty hard, and not very high on my priority list.)

 ## Status

-Svelte HMR support is still quite experimental.
+Svelte HMR is still quite experimental.
 Not ready for production.
 (But you won't ship your HMR, right?)

 ## From scratch